Section 122.151 | Certification as a rural business growth fund.

 (1) Collect the credit-eligible capital contributions from each investor whose affidavit was included in the application.
 If the rural business growth fund's requested eligible investment authority is proportionally reduced under division (E) of this section, the investor's required credit-eligible capital contribution shall be reduced by the same proportion.

 (2) Collect one or more investments of cash that, when added to the contributions collected under division (G)(1) of this section, equal the fund's eligible investment authority.
-At least ten per cent of the fund's eligible investment authority shall be comprised of equity investments contributed by affiliates of the fund, including employees, officers, and directors of such affiliates.
+At least ten per cent of the fund's eligible investment authority shall be comprised of equity investments contributed directly or indirectly by affiliates of the fund, including employees, officers, and directors of such affiliates.

 (H) Within sixty-five days after receiving the certification issued under division (F)(1) of this section, the fund shall send to the agency documentation sufficient to prove that the amounts described in divisions (G)(1) and (2) of this section have been collected.
 The fund shall identify any affiliate of an investor described in division (G)(1) of this section that will seek to claim the credit allowed by section 122.152 of the Revised Code.
 If the fund fails to fully comply with division (G) of this section, the fund's certification shall lapse.